What Can You Do with a Master’s in Civil Engineering?

 The future of transportation promises amazing possibilities, like highways equipped with integrated systems that warn connected and autonomous vehicles about hazardous conditions in real time.
 But realizing those possibilities as well as ensuring safer, more efficient and more sustainable transportation requires the contributions of experts in infrastructure design and development.
 Civil engineers meet the challenges of a rapidly changing world by applying their technical knowledge and problem-solving skills.

 Professionals in civil engineering careers work on the vanguard of advances in technology and materials, leading vital infrastructure projects for the public and private sectors.
-In this article, we’ll discuss what makes the role of a civil engineer invaluable to organizations and explore how you can start or advance a career in this field.
+In this article, we’ll discuss what makes the role of a civil engineer invaluable to organizations and explore how you can start or advance a career with a master’s in civil engineering.

 What Does a Civil Engineer Do?